2024 Hallucinogenic Hare Drawing (Original) by Adesina:

 When I first started sketching, I actually wasn’t even sure what kinds of birds I was going to draw; I only knew that I wanted them to be some kind of parrot.
 But as they started to take shape, I realized Valentine’s Day is coming up, and wouldn’t it be nice to get some reds and warm colors in there?
 And then the perfect bird came to me: sun conures!

 It was so much fun using colored pencils and ink to bring them to life.
 I just love their little yellow bodies and the warm reds and oranges that punctuate their plumage, and I hope you do too!
-If you’d like to purchase this original piece (and maybe give it to your love for V Day?), feel free to get in touch via this form (opens in a new tab), and I’ll message you with my price list for both the original, or a print.
+If you’d like to purchase this original piece (and maybe give it to your love for V Day?), feel free to get in touch via this form (opens in a new tab), and I’ll message you with the price for the original, or you can purchase a print right now, below!

 In the meanwhile, check out my Instagram to watch a time lapse of me drawing it, and let me know what you think!